ActuallyZach/ComputerScience/README.md

 ### How to use the website
 - To View the Files either
 1. Download the zip on left side
-2. Downlaod the tar ball
+2. Download the tar ball
-3. Look at the projext on github
+3. Look at the project on Github
 4. Or you can click on the links for the individual folders

 - Other stuffz